-CERW6274 Recreation and Wellness in the Senior Years (2 hours) Faculty
+CERW6274 Recreation and Wellness in the Senior Years (2 hours)

-This course is designed to benefit and strengthen the recreation/wellness curriculum as well as the gerontology curriculum.
-Students will explore the changing dynamics of today's senior adult and the implications of ministry in the areas of recreation and wellness.
-Recreational programs will be limited to those "lifetime" sports and activities that can be implemented into the program of a local church.
+In this course, students will explore the changing dynamics of today's senior adult and the implications of ministry in the areas of recreation and wellness.
+Recreational programs will be limited to those lifetime sports and activities that can be implemented into the program of a local church.